Week

 Spring

 is here and fresh asparagus is now in season.
-The price dramatically drops in

-luscious delicacy without pocketbook guilt.
+again enjoy this luscious delicacy without pocketbook

 There

-are three types of asparagus: purple, green or white.
-The green asparagus is the
+are three types of asparagus: purple, green or

-most common and what you will find in your market.
-This type usually has a green
+and what you will find in your market.
+This type

-stem and a green-purple tip.
+usually has a green stem and a green-purple tip.

 Steaming

-is the classical method of preparing asparagus - often served hot with a small
+is the classical method of preparing asparagus

-But the bold cook will want to experiment with the vegetable in everything from
+dressing.
+But the bold cook will want to experiment

-soups, salads, Thai entrees, creamy risottos to soufflés.
-Die hard asparagus
+Thai entrees, creamy risottos to soufflés.

-fans who fancy the unadulterated flavor will probably say, don't mess with a good
+flavor will probably say, don't mess with a good

 thing.